OpenLKA: An Open Dataset of Lane Keeping Assist from Recent Car Models under Real-world Driving Conditions: Experiments, Data Collection and Processing

-To provide richer contextual information for detailed analysis of LKA scenarios descriptions, we annotated the OpenLKA video data using VLM, specifically GPT-4o~\cite{tan2024large}.
+To provide richer contextual information for detailed analysis of LKA scenarios descriptions, we annotated the OpenLKA video data using VLM~\cite{tan2024large}, specifically GPT-4o.
 The video footage was segmented into individual frames, each analyzed together with its immediate preceding and subsequent frames.
 This method reduces visual obstructions (e.g., windshield wipers, water droplets) and enhances temporal context, leading to more robust and accurate annotations (see Fig.~\ref{fig:llm_annotation}).

 We developed a domain-specific annotation prompt tailored explicitly for transportation scenarios within the OpenLKA dataset.
 The prompt utilized System Prompting, Role Prompting and few-shot prompting techniques, instructing the VLM to act as an experienced transportation domain expert~\cite{brown2020language}.
-Additionally, the prompt incorporated the Chain-of-Thought (CoT) methodology, promoting systematic, step-by-step reasoning to improve consistency and reduce annotation hallucinations~\cite{wei2022chain}.
+Additionally, the prompt incorporated the Chain-of-Thought (CoT) methodology\cite{wei2022chain}, promoting systematic, step-by-step reasoning to improve consistency and reduce annotation hallucinations~\cite{wei2022chain}.
 Few-shot examples were also included to clearly illustrate the intended annotation process.
 The VLM classified each frame into predefined environmental categories (as shown in Table~\ref{tab:label_description}).
 Annotation accuracy was validated by manually labeling a representative subset of 2,000 images, selected via stratified random sampling across all categories.
-Comparing manual annotations with GPT-4o's outputs revealed an accuracy exceeding 85\%.
+Comparing manual annotations with GPT-4o's outputs revealed an overall accuracy exceeding 94\% and each category's accuracy exceeding 85\%, shown in Fig.~\ref{fig:label_compare}.
 Notably, the VLM exhibited a conservative labeling tendency, frequently identifying scenarios as more severe than manual annotations, a beneficial characteristic for safety-critical transportation system design.